MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Profiles.md

 A PowerShell profile is a script that runs when PowerShell starts.
 You can use the profile as a startup script to customize your environment.
-You can add commands, aliases, functions, variables, modules,, PowerShell drives and more.
+You can add commands, aliases, functions, variables, modules, PowerShell drives and more.
 You can also add other session-specific elements to your profile so they're available in every session without having to import or re-create them.